When you buy through links on our site, we may earn an affiliate commission. Learn more

 Online Balance | Day/night activity overview, social interactions tracking (Family & Kids plans, iOS only) | Parents monitoring kids’ digital well-being |

 AI Scam Detection & Scam Assist uses artificial intelligence to detect phishing emails, scam texts, and suspicious websites, alerting you in real time.
 The Scam Assist feature specifically scans texts and emails, helping stop fraud before you interact with it.
-Great for people who are sick of constant spam and phishing nonsense.
+Having tested various antivirus programs with scam and phishing protection in-house, Aura’s AI-powered approach catches threats that signature-based systems often miss.

-Three‑Bureau Credit Alerts monitor all three major U.S. credit agencies and send instant notifications.
+Three‑Bureau Credit Alerts monitor all three major U.S. credit agencies and send instant notifications – up to 250x faster than competitors.
 (U.K. credit‑bureau monitoring isn’t live yet, so this piece is currently U.S.‑only.)
 Essential for residents worried about someone opening accounts in their name.

 Antivirus Protection & Online Threat Defense protects your devices from viruses, malware, spyware, and ransomware with:

-Password Manager stores and auto‑fills passwords securely, helping you avoid weak or reused passwords.
+Password Manager & Vault stores and auto‑fills passwords securely, helping you avoid weak or reused passwords.
 It also includes password‑leak monitoring with change prompts when your credentials show up in breaches.
+The Vault feature acts as your digital lockbox, allowing you to store important files and easily share them with family members.
+Business owners looking for dedicated password management solutions might want more advanced features, but for personal and family use, Aura’s implementation is solid.

 Family Controls & Parental Protection provide comprehensive family‑safety tools, including: